SanskritiGupta05/AniQuotes/README.md

      ```

    - **Note:** The image must not be very large in size, and it must be a live image link (URL) rather than a static upload.
 GIFs are also welcome!
+   - **PLEASE Make sure the quote you are adding has not already been added to the Database!!**

 5. Save the changes.